$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 Techniques of data collection and analysis

-Research techniques and sources of reference material and information regarding personnel management
+Research methods and techniques and sources of reference material and information regarding personnel management

-Capabilities of computer systems, applications, and hardware used in personnel management
+Capabilities of computer systems, software, and hardware used in personnel management

-Gather, compile, and analyze data related to areas such as classification, compensation, rules, personnel policies, organizational analysis, recruitment and examinations, equal employment opportunity and affirmative action, and employer-employee relations
+Gather, compile, and analyze data and arrive at sound conclusions related to areas such as job classification, compensation, personnel rules and policies, organizational analysis, recruitment and examinations, equal employment opportunity and affirmative action, and employee and labor relations

 Interpret, apply, and explain Board of Trustees Rules, Personnel Commission Rules, Human Resources Guides, Education Code Sections, and collective bargaining agreements